Kintyre/ksconf/docs/source/cheatsheet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Say you want to move a bunch of savedsearches from ``search`` into a more appropriate app.
-First create a file that list all the names of your searches (one per line) in :file:`corp_searches.txt`
+First create a file that list all the names of your searches (one per line) in :file:`corp_searches.txt`.
+Next, copy just the desired stanzas, those named in the 'corp_searches' file, over to your new :file:`corp_app` application.

     .. code-block:: sh